Skip navigation

 Seabin, a floating trash bin located in the water at marinas, docks, yacht clubs and commercial ports, collect floating trash by drawing in water from the surface.
 Using low-energy submersible pumps, the water is then pumped back into the marina, leaving litter and debris trapped in the Seabin’s catch bag to be disposed of properly.
 The bins also have the potential to collect some of the oils and pollutants floating on the water’s surface.

 Maintained by Nauticus Education Staff, volunteers and the Youth Action Council, the Seabin will contribute to the health of the waterway by cleaning as much as one ton of litter from the river each year.
 The three Seabin units are open to the public for viewing at the Nauticus Marina.
-Stay up to date on Seabin news by following Nauticus on Facebook.

 Current Exhibits – Stewards of the Sea